 Step 1: Complete the prelicensing education requirements for Property Broker-Agent and Casualty Broker-Agent licenses

-Step 3: Submit an application through the CDI's online application service (FLASH) and select the Property Broker-Agent and Casualty Broker-Agent boxes;
+Step 3: Submit an application through Sircon's Apply for a License and select the Property Broker-Agent and Casualty Broker-Agent boxes;

 Step 5: Obtain live scan fingerprint impressions either by arranging for an appointment with a California Department of Justice (DOJ) approved live scan fingerprint vendor or at a CDI Examination site.
-The cost for the fingerprint impressions charges to reflect the DOJ, Federal Bureau of Investigation (FBI), and rolling fee may vary.
+The cost for the fingerprint impressions charges reflect the DOJ, Federal Bureau of Investigation (FBI), and rolling fee, and may vary.

 Step 6: Once you have passed the qualifying examinations and have been issued property broker-agent and casualty broker-agent licenses by the California Department of Insurance, then follow the instructions previously explained for those individuals who are currently licensed as property broker-agent and casualty broker-agent and transact on behalf of a surplus line broker business entity.

 1. Does an individual surplus line broker have to file a bond?

 Surplus line brokers who are only transacting on behalf of a licensed surplus line broker business entity will not be required to file a $50,000 surplus line broker bond.
 All other surplus line brokers must still comply with the $50,000 bond requirement.

 The Surplus Line and/or Special Lines' Surplus Line Certification, Form LIC-050, is to be used to declare that the broker will be submitting a $50,000 or that the broker will be transacting on behalf of the business entity.